mogenslund/liquid/README.md

 Example: I have a file with snippets like: `(patch "myserver")`, `(status "myserver")` and `(run-test "name-of-test")`.
 I just modify "myserver", if needed, and press "e" to execute the command.

 ## Dependencies
 Right now the only dependency is Clojure itself.
 I would like to keep it that way, as for core functionality.
-When starting Liquid, any resources can just be added to the classpath, and the code will be available from inside Liquid.
-So it is not a limitation to Liquid, it just means that anything requiring other dependencies should be implemented as plugins and be loaded together with Liquid.
+When starting &lambda;iquid, any resources can just be added to the classpath, and the code will be available from inside &lambda;iquid.
+So it is not a limitation to &lambda;iquid, it just means that anything requiring other dependencies should be implemented as plugins and be loaded together with &lambda;iquid.
 Extensions can be loaded through a .liq file in the home folder.

 ## Inspiration from Emacs and Vi
 From Emacs I have been inspired by extensibility.
 Clojure is also the language for writing extensions.
 That was in fact a primary motivation for creating the editor.
 Actually it is possible to include the editor into a project and make the editor part of the program.
 This thought is very similar to the REPL (read-eval-print-loop), but more like an edit-eval-render-loop.